NPMs: Neural Parametric Models for 3D Deformable Shapes: Experiments

 Our latent spaces of shape and pose can be traversed to obtain novel shapes and poses.
 Interpolation through the learned spaces (Fig.~\ref{fig:interpolation} and supplemental video) suggests continuity of our shape and pose latent spaces.

 \paragraph{Limitations.} While \OURS{} demonstrate potential for constructing and fitting learned parametric models, several limitations remain.
 For instance, our implicit representation of shape and pose deformation can struggle with very flat surfaces, as they comprise little volume and must have precisely defined inside~/~outside; incorporating semantic information into \OURS{} could help in this regard.
+Although \OURS{} can capture fine-scale details present in the input data (e.g., clothing boundaries), high-frequency details (e.g., the outline of a tie) remain challenging.
 Our learned spaces also do not consider the physics of deformation, which could encourage volume preservation and constrain deformations to physically correct movements.